Launch Your Author Website in 7 Steps: a Quick Start Guide

 Here's a quick checklist to ensure you've covered the essentials before going live:

-• Define Your Vision: Know your site’s purpose (introduce yourself, collect subscribers, sell books, etc.).
+• Define your vision: Know your site’s purpose (introduce yourself, collect subscribers, sell books, etc.).

-• Decide on Essential Features: What’s your "minimum viable" site—what’s needed to launch now, and what can be added later?
+• Decide on essential features: What’s your "minimum viable" site—what’s needed to launch now, and what can be added later?

-• Choose a Platform: Pick a user-friendly platform like Squarespace or Wix and ensure it supports collecting email addresses for newsletters or updates.
+• Choose a platform: Pick a user-friendly platform like Squarespace or Wix and ensure it supports collecting email addresses for newsletters or updates.

-• Buy a Domain: Choose and secure a domain name that reflects your author brand (e.g., johnmiranda.com).
+• Buy a domain: Choose and secure a domain name that reflects your author brand (e.g., johnmiranda.com).

 • Write your Home Page: Write a brief intro about yourself, what you write, and a welcome message for readers.